Auditions are a pain.

 2. Only read the script

-Part of the reasoning behind Voquent’s sample card system is that clients want to make decisions quickly, usually within the first 10 seconds.
-Splitting a long and diverse showreel into individual samples makes it easier to find the right voice immediately and discard any voices that don’t fit the brief.
+Part of the reasoning behind Voquent's Demo Sample system is that clients want to make decisions quickly, usually within the first few seconds.
+Splitting a long and diverse Reel into individual Samples makes it easier to find the right voice immediately and discard Demos that don't fit the brief.

 The same applies to auditions – get to the point!